University campus near Phoenix, Arizona

 4 NSA Center of Academic Excellence designated schools

-Glendale Community College, Estrella Mountain Community College, Arizona State University Campus Immersion and 1 more hold NSA/DHS CAE designation — the federal gold standard for cybersecurity education.
+Glendale Community College, Estrella Mountain Community College, Arizona State University Campus Immersion and 1 more hold NSA/DHS CAE designation, the federal benchmark for cybersecurity education.
 CAE students may qualify for CyberCorps: Scholarship for Service (full tuition + stipend).

 NSA CAE Community